bbarufaldi/LFE/README.md

 ```

-This open-source project provides a Jave implementation of the LFE methods.
+This open-source project provides a Java implementation of the LFE methods.

 ## Requirement

 - JRE 8+

-Make sure that you have install the Jave runtime environment on your local machine.
+Make sure that you have install the Java runtime environment on your local machine.

 ## Instructions